scribe-org/Scribe-Data/.github/docs/CONTRIBUTING_NO_BACK_LINKS.rst

 us <https://matrix.to/#/#scribe_community:matrix.org>`__ if unsure).

-**Please ask first** before embarking on any significant pull request (implementing features, refactoring code, etc), otherwise you risk spending a lot of time working on something that the developers might not want to merge into the project.
+**Please ask first** before embarking on any significant pull request (implementing features, refactoring code, etc), otherwise, you risk spending a lot of time working on something that the developers might not want to merge into the project.
 With that being said, major additions are very appreciated!